grpc/proposal/A32-xds-circuit-breaking.md

 but they will be recorded to the `total_dropped_requests` counts in cluster-level load reports and reported to the load reporting server.

-Note in Envoy's definition, cluster resources are immutable and any change in the cluster resource implies replacing the old cluster with a new one with the latest configurations.
+Note that in Envoy's implementation, cluster resources are immutable and any change in the cluster resource implies replacing the old cluster with a new one with the latest configuration.
 The new cluster starts with new circuit breaker tracking states.
 However, in gRPC this only happens when the cluster's EDS service name changes.
 This could result in a surprising behavior compared to
-Enovy: if the current number of RPCs in flight is 105 and we receive an CDS update lowering the limit to 100, new RPCs will still fail even if 5 of the currently in-flight RPCs have finished.
+Enovy: if the current number of RPCs in flight is 105 and we receive a CDS update lowering the limit to 100, new RPCs will still fail even if 5 of the currently in-flight RPCs have finished.
 In the contrast, Envoy will allow another 100 new RPCs to be sent immediately.